 - Robotic Spouse: The first video for "Cupid's Chokehold".
 Travie is a factory worker who brings one home and she showers him with affection and food...until one day she starts to malfunction and displays increasingly disturbing behavior.
 He ultimately abandons her in a ditch and runs away.
 She's rescued by an equally robotic Patrick Stump and the two disappear into the night.

 - Sequel Song: Well, sequel album: The Papercut Chronicles II is a sequel to, well, The Papercut Chronicles.
 In addition, the song Kid Nothing And The Never-Ending Naked Nightmare off of the second Papercuts album can be seen as a sequel to Nothing Boy Vs The Echo Factor off of the first one.
 Wejusfreestylin' and Wejustfreestylin Pt.
 2 off the first and second albums respectively also count, and are both exactly what you think they are.
 And, throughout As Cruel As School Children, there are three tracks called Sloppy Love Jingle, Pt.
 1, Sloppy Love Jingle, Pt.
 2, and Sloppy Love Jingle, Pt.
 3, which form a single continuous story when listened together.

-- Song of Band Titles: Taxi Cab is chock-full of Shout Outs to other contemporary bands such as Fall Out Boy, My Chemical Romance, Death Cab for Cutie, Jimmy Eat World, and many more, as well as the record lab
+- Song of Song Titles: Taxi Cab is chock-full of Shout Outs to other contemporary bands such as Fall Out Boy, My Chemical Romance, Death Cab for Cutie, Jimmy Eat World, and many more, as well as the record lab

 - Subverted Rhyme Every Occasion: In Travie's song Don't Pretend.But I guess that's what friends are for